frida/frida-website/_i18n/en/_docs/stalker.md

 To start to understand the implementation of Stalker, we must first understand in detail what it offers to the user.
-Whilst Stalker can be invoked directly through its native gum interface, most users will instead call it via the [JavaScript API](https://frida.re/docs/javascript-api/#stalker) which will call these gum methods on their behalf.
-The [typescript type definitions](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/frida-gum/index.d.ts) for gum are well commented and provide a little more detail still.
+Whilst Stalker can be invoked directly through its native Gum interface, most users will instead call it via the [JavaScript API](https://frida.re/docs/javascript-api/#stalker) which will call these Gum methods on their behalf.
+The [typescript type definitions](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/frida-gum/index.d.ts) for Gum are well commented and provide a little more detail still.

 The main API to Stalker from JavaScript is: